 Please come and look for me on-http://hamspots.net/jt9/

-I am an electrical, mechanical and lighting engineer and was also an experienced installation electrician and installations inspector, until chronic degeneration in my lower spine and Fibromyalgia left me disabled in 2007.
+I am an electrical, mechanical and lighting engineer and was also an experienced installation electrician and installations inspector, until a work accident affecting my lower spine and also Fibromyalgia left me disabled in 2007.

 I started repairing TV’s, videos and later amateur radio equipment from 13 years of age.
 I passed the City & Guilds Radio Amateurs' Examination aged 15, having borrowed the 1976 RSGB Radio Communication Handbook and reading it from cover to cover several times and then entering myself in for the examination as an external candidate, without any other tutelage.